Hanuman Chalisa: Authorship

 The Hanuman Chalisa was authored by Tulsidas, a poet-saint who lived in the 16th century CE.
 Tulsidas, a Hindu saint-poet, reformer, and philosopher, was known for his devotion to Rama.
 A composer of several popular works, he is best known for being the author of the epic Ramcharitmanas, a retelling of the Ramayana in the vernacular Awadhi language.
 Tulsidas was acclaimed in his lifetime to be a reincarnation of Valmiki, the composer of the original Ramayana in Sanskrit.
 Tulsidas lived in the city of Varanasi until his death.
 The Tulsi Ghat in Varnasi is named after him.
 He founded the Sankat Mochan Hanuman Temple dedicated to Hanuman in Varanasi, believed to stand at the place where he had the sight of Hanuman.
 Tulsidas started the Ramlila plays, a folk-theatre adaption of the Ramayana.
 He has been acclaimed as one of the greatest poets in Hindi, Indian, and World literature.
 The impact of Tulsidas and his works on the art, culture and society in India is widespread and is seen to date in vernacular language, Ramlila plays, Hindustani classical music, popular music, and television series.

 Deity

-Hanuman, the Hindu deity to whom the prayer is addressed to, was an ardent devotee of Rama (the seventh avatar of Vishnu) and a central character in the Ramayana.
+Hanuman, the Hindu deity to whom the prayer is addressed, was an ardent devotee of Rama (the seventh avatar of Vishnu) and a central character in the Ramayana.
 A general among the vanaras, Hanuman was a warrior of Rama in the war against the rakshasa king Ravana.
 Hanuman's exploits are much celebrated in a variety of religious and cultural traditions, particularly in Hinduism, to the extent that he is often the object of worship according to some bhakti traditions, and is the prime deity in many temples known as Hanuman mandirs.